- Position:

 Top Risks

 Japan Post Holdings conducts a questionnaire survey of directors and other personnel to identify "risks to the Group's business and other activities that are of particular importance to management."
-As a result, the Company evaluates the magnitude of risks from the perspective of likelihood of occurrence and severity of impact, and designates the most significant risks as "top risks."

 In collaboration with Group companies, Japan Post Holdings monitors the management status of top risks and improvement measures.
+The monitoring is incorporated into discussions for preventing risk manifestations, initiatives to minimize the impact on Group management, and to the formulation of the RAF and management plans.

-Top risks and main assumed scenarios for the fiscal year ending March 31, 2024 (Business and other risks of the Group that are of particular importance to the management of the Company)
+Top risks and main assumed scenarios for the fiscal year ending March 31, 2025 (Business and other risks of the Group that are of particular importance to the management of the Company)

-Top risks Main assumed scenarios
+Top risks | Main assumed scenarios | |

-2 Risks associated with sale of shares of the two financial companies Factors such as losses from the sale of shares of the two financial companies, an inability to secure alternative revenue sources replacing the two financial companies, and/or the difficulty of conducting integrated, Group-wide business operations as a result of a declining equity stake in the subsidiaries lead to customer attrition and a weakening of brand power and thereby cause a significant decrease in the Group's earnings.
+8 | Risks associated with sale of shares of the two financial companies | Factors such as losses from the sale of shares of the two financial companies, an inability to secure alternative revenue sources replacing the two financial companies, and/or the difficulty of conducting integrated, Group-wide business operations as a result of a declining equity stake in the subsidiaries lead to customer attrition and a weakening of brand power and thereby cause a significant decrease in the Group's earnings. |